-Everything Moved To High Street Branch - DiscoverMooseJaw.com
+Everything Moved to High Street Branch - DiscoverMooseJaw.com

 "Not surprisingly we are seeing a decline in transactions in branch and seeing an increase in transactions online and digital, so less use of cash and cheques," explained DeCorby.
 "We think we can more effectively and more efficiently serve members and be more responsible with our members' money by serving them from that one location."

-Despite the doors closing on the south part of the city, he noted that there will be an ATM left there for members to utilize in that area of town.
+Despite the doors closing on the south part of the city, he noted that there will be an ATM left there in the old location for members to utilize in that area of town for things like deposits and retrieving cash from their account.

 "The High Street location in this particular case is much more full service... just having the full financial services there, we find that that's where our members tend to be going anyways."